AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-4/07/page02.md

     - Click **Save** at the top right of the screen.

       ![](../images/lab07-image30.png)

-1. Why This Step Matters - This step answers: “How would the model perform on new shipments we haven’t seen before?”
-It produces predictions and probabilities for each test case based on the patterns the model learned during training.
-Add and Configure the Evaluate Model Component

 1. This will let you measure how well your model performed using standard metrics like:
     - Accuracy